AtsushiSakai/PythonRobotics/README.md

 - [pycodestyle](https://pypi.org/project/pycodestyle/) (for code style check)

-# Documentation
+# Documentation (Textbook)

 This README only shows some examples of this project.

 If you are interested in other examples or mathematical backgrounds of each algorithm,

-You can check the full documentation online: [Welcome to PythonRobotics’s documentation\! — PythonRobotics documentation](https://atsushisakai.github.io/PythonRobotics/index.html)
+You can check the full documentation (textbook) online: [Welcome to PythonRobotics’s documentation\! — PythonRobotics documentation](https://atsushisakai.github.io/PythonRobotics/index.html)

 All animation gifs are stored here: [AtsushiSakai/PythonRoboticsGifs: Animation gifs of PythonRobotics](https://github.com/AtsushiSakai/PythonRoboticsGifs)